The Healthcare Hub

 Manufacturers have an opportunity to improve business processes by developing a UDI strategy that goes beyond simply taking care of the immediate need to meet the UDI rule.

-Following are a few tips from our UDI Readiness Checklist for building your UDI strategy with a forward thinking mindset.
+Following are a few tips for building your UDI strategy with a forward thinking mindset.

 Prepare for Changes: Since the first deadline over three years ago, the FDA has made several attribute requirement changes.
 More are expected.
 Build your system and process with the ability to manage changes while maintaining a validated state.